yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 In the hierarchical case of the parameter recovery study, my aim is to recover not only _ps_ matrix, but also the data generating mechanism.
-That is, I wish to be able to known _pop.mean_, _pop.scale_ and their marginal distribution, as well as the _ps_.
+That is, I also want to known _pop.mean_, _pop.scale_ and their marginal distribution.
-A reminder _ps_ is a matrix, storing the true values for each DDM parameter.
-Each row of the matrix represents the parameter vector for a participant.
+Note _ps_ is a matrix, storing the true values for each DDM parameter.
+That is, the simulate function randomly selects nsub set of true parameters based on the prior distribution, **pop.prior**.
+Each row of the ps matrix represents one parameter vector of a participant.

-> dplyr::tbl_df(ps)
+> tibble::as_tibble(ps)

 ```